AlexProjekte/Niri-Setup/README.md

 -librewolf-bin (secure Browser)

-# Reasons to go inside the Niri or Waybar config:
+# Reasons to go inside the Niri config:

-Niri:

 -change Keybinds

 -setup your Monitor (Check with "niri msg outputs")

 -dont use Librewolf or Thunar

-Waybar:

--dont use pavucontrol-qt
+# Resons to go inside the Waybar modules config:

+-diffrent  Calendar

+-diffrent audiocontroller then pavucontrol-qt